MicrosoftDocs/azure-docs/articles/aks/cluster-configuration.md

 * You can no longer access the docker engine, `/var/run/docker.sock`, or use Docker-in-Docker (DinD).
   * If you currently extract application logs or monitoring data from Docker Engine, please use something like [Azure Monitor for Containers](../azure-monitor/insights/container-insights-enable-new-cluster.md) instead.
 Additionally AKS doesn't  support running any out of band commands on the agent nodes that could cause instability.
   * Even when using Moby/docker, building images and directly leveraging the docker engine via the methods above is strongly discouraged.
 Kubernetes isn't fully aware of those consumed resources, and those approaches present numerous issues detailed [here](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) and [here](https://securityboulevard.com/2018/05/escaping-the-whale-things-you-probably-shouldnt-do-with-docker-part-1/), for example.
 * Building images - The recommended approach for building images is to use [ACR Tasks](../container-registry/container-registry-quickstart-task-cli.md).
-An alternative approach is to use more secure in-cluster options like [img](https://github.com/genuinetools/img).
+An alternative approach is to use more secure in-cluster options like [docker buildx](https://github.com/docker/buildx).

 ## Generation 2 virtual machines (Preview)